profweiliu/design-resilient-communities/charrette.md

 ---

+## Research Challenge

+**Deliverables:** Working in teams of three, select two goals from the City Resilience Framework listed below.
+For each goal, develop clear, measurable design parameters across three spatial scales:
+- **City and Community**
+- **Neighborhood and District**
+- **Block, Street, and Building**

+Each team will create a one-page Resilience Cheat Sheet that translates two selected City Resilience Framework goals into three design strategies and measurable performance indicators at three scales: city/community, neighborhood/district, and block/street/building.
+For example, how a city might support safe and affordable housing through policy and investment, how a neighborhood might strengthen sustainable food access through local systems and services, and how block- or street-level design can improve public safety through the built environment.

+**Not sure about the difference between a strategy and a performance measure?**
+A strategy is the action taken to achieve a goal, while a performance measure is the way success is evaluated or quantified.
+For example, to improve walkability, a strategy might be building shaded sidewalks, while the corresponding performance measure could be achieving 80% sidewalk shading coverage within 10 years.

+**City Resilience Framework**
+**Health & Wellbeing**
+1. Safe, adequate & affordable housing
+2. Clean, affordable & reliable energy
+3. Safe water & sanitation
+4. Secure, affordable & sustainable food supplies
+5. Sustainable waste & resource management
+6. Universal healthcare & social services

+**Economy & Society**
+7. Effective education & skills
+8. Community cohesion, equity & inclusion
+9. Security & public safety
+10. Sustainable economy & livelihoods
+11. Fair rule of law

+**Infrastructure & Environment**
+12. Healthy ecosystems, green spaces & biodiversity
+13. Effective operation & maintenance of utilities
+14. Sustainable transport & active mobility
+15. Protective infrastructure
+16. Accessible digital services

+**Leadership & Planning**
+17. Accountable local government
+18. Inclusive civic engagement & participation
+19. Robust municipal finance & city management
+20. Secure & effective data management
+21. Effective emergency preparedness
+22. Evidence-based planning

+---

 ## Design Challenge

 **Deliverables:** Students will work in three teams, each assigned to one scale **(City & Community; Neighborhood & District; or Block, Street, & Building)**.
 Each team will develop a resilience-informed design proposal demonstrating how design strategies respond to selected goals from the City Resilience Framework.